bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 The cTLS Record Layer protocol is comprised of AEAD-encrypted ciphertext fragments interleaved with plaintext fragments.
 Each record is prefixed by a plaintext header, and some records, like those containing the ClientHello and ServerHello, are not encrypted at all.
 The ciphertext fragments are pseudorandom already, so this extension specifies a transformation of the plaintext fragments that ensures that all bits written to the wire are pseudorandom.

 Conceptually, the extension sits between the cTLS Record Layer and the underlying transport (e.g. TCP, UDP).
-The transformation is based on an STPRP with the following syntax:
+The transformation is based on a TSPRP with the following syntax:

 ~~~
-STPRP-Encipher(key, tweak, message) -> ciphertext
+TSPRP-Encipher(key, tweak, message) -> ciphertext
-STPRP-Decipher(key, tweak, ciphertext) -> message
+TSPRP-Decipher(key, tweak, ciphertext) -> message
 ~~~

-The STPRP specifies the length (in bytes) of the key.
+The TSPRP specifies the length (in bytes) of the key.
 The tweak is a byte string of any length.
-The STPRP uses the key and tweak to encipher the input message, which also may have any length.
+The TSPRP uses the key and tweak to encipher the input message, which also may have any length.
 The output ciphertext has the same length as the input message.

 The Pseudorandom cTLS design assumes that the negotiated AEAD algorithm produces pseudorandom ciphertexts.
 This is not a requirement of the AEAD specification {{!RFC5116}}, but it is true of popular AEAD algorithms like AES-GCM and ChaCha20-Poly1305.

-Pseudorandom cTLS uses the STPRP to encipher all plaintext handshake records, including the record headers.
+Pseudorandom cTLS uses the TSPRP to encipher all plaintext handshake records, including the record headers.
 As long as there is sufficient entropy in the `key_share` extension or `random` field of the ClientHello (resp.
-ServerHello) the STPRP output will be pseudorandom.
+ServerHello) the TSPRP output will be pseudorandom.

 > TODO: Check that the assumptions hold for HelloRetryRequest.
 As long as no handshake messages are repeated verbatim, it should be fine, but we need to check whether an active attacker can trigger a replay.